daniele21/webapp-factory/README.md

 - Everything is orchestrated by Turborepo (`turbo.json`).
 Scripts declared in the root `package.json` run across workspaces.
 - Use `pnpm dev` during feature work to run both stacks and keep them hot reloading.
 - Keep documentation nearby.
 Each feature should have a local README and, if configuration is required, a config file with sensible defaults.
-- Align UI changes with the factory library.
-If you need a component variant, extend the factory collection instead of bypassing it.
+- Align UI changes with the design-system library.
+If you need a component variant, extend the design-system collection instead of bypassing it.

 ## Next Steps